astoilkov/console-powers/README.md

 Type: `number`
 Default: `2`

-How much levels to expand the object.
+For nested objects, how many levels are expanded by default.
 Levels after that will be collapsed.

 ##### `ConsoleInspectOptions.keys`

 Type: `string[]`
 Default: `undefined`

-Whitelist for keys to include in the log.
+Whitelist keys to include in the log.
 For nested object, `keys` work per level — at particular level of nesting if no key matches any of the `keys` the whole level is shown.
 For nested object, showing a key also shows its children.

 ##### `ConsoleInspectOptions.wrap`